 - Walking: Walking around Paris is fine sometimes.
 When attractions are close or you want to stay in one area.
-However, if you plan on traveling all around the city, walking would take far too long.
+However, if you plan on traveling all around the city and try to hit up as many attractions as possible during your weekend in Paris, walking would take far too long.

 - Scooter: The most fun, efficient, and cost-effective way to get around Paris is by scooter.
 These scooters are scattered all around the city and are available for around .15 cents per minute.
 All you have to do is download the app and upload money, then scan the barcode before taking the scooter and the rest is easy!
 I used the ‘Lime’ scooters and they were phenomenal.

 - Public Transportation: Paris has one of the oldest public transportation systems in the world.
 Under the city is a maze of metro and train lines heading everywhere.
 I find the metro in Paris to be very confusing, but it is a very efficient way to get around the city.

 - Uber: Paris has uber, so if you need to get somewhere quickly and easily this is your best option.